Danacw/OpenWeatherMap-API/README.md

 # Python-API-Challenge
 Python API WeatherPy and VacationPy challenges for UC Davis Data Analytics Bootcamp - Spring 2021

+**WeatherPy:**

+  - Contains my jupyter notebook file of my intial analysis.
+  - Contains images of my scatter plots with and without the linear regression lines.

+**VacationPy:**

+  - Contains my jupyter notebook file of my final analysis using Google Maps API to generate a heat map based on temperature.
+  - Contains an image of my final heat map.

 **Methods:**

-For this challenge, I created a Python script in Jupyter Notebook and used OpenWeather Map's API to visualize data on weather trends for 500+ cities across the globe.
+For this challenge, I created a Python script in Jupyter Notebook and used OpenWeather Map's API and Google Maps API to visualize data on weather trends for 500+ cities across the globe.
 I first performed API calls to find information on temperature, humidity, cloudiness and wind speed in each city.
 I then used MatPlotLib to generate scatter plots and run a regression analysis for each graph.

 **Analysis:**